Creating Super Green Cities

 Hayes leads an effort to steer major cities in the Pacific Northwest and British Columbia to follow sustainable paths.
 The Bullitt Foundation applies ecological principles to the design of healthy, resilient human ecosystems.
 Under his leadership, the foundation designed and constructed the Bullitt Center, the world’s greenest office building, which operates commercially.
 Learn more about Hayes.

-If you need accommodations in order to participate fully in this event, please call Clark College Foundation Alumni Relations at 360.992.2855 or email Corey Dobbs.
+If you have questions, please call Clark College Foundation Alumni Relations at 360.992.2855 or email Corey Dobbs.